Knasolomon/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the first 10 lines of /etc/passwd
+script that displays the third line of the fie iacta. the file iacta will be in the working directory